Healthcare in Sweden

 The Student Wellbeing Centre at KI offers advice and support for any study-related health issues.
 The service offers both individual support and group activities free of charge.
 Student Wellbeing Centre operates as a complement to public healthcare and thus does not offer any psychological or medical treatment.

 This service is available around the clock for KI students through Falck.
-A social worker is on hand to provide direct initial advice regarding any psychosocial issue.
+At the first contact, you get to talk to a sociologist/behavioral scientist who can provide direct guidance/counselling.
+If the assessment concludes that there is a need for contact with another specialist, there is a possibility to talk to a psychologist or a psychotherapist (up till 3 sessions) .
+The consultations with the specialists take place by telephone.
 The student support includes both study-related and private matters.
 The service assists with matters concerning, for example, emotional or relationship problems, addiction issues and personal crises.

 When contacting Falck please state that you are a student at KI